sportsdataverse/sportypy/README.md

 ### Acknowledgements

-Much of the underling code structure in `sportypy` was directly influenced and inspired by [The Bucketless](https://github.com/the-bucketless)'s work on the [hockey_rink](https://github.com/the-bucketless/hockey_rink) package.
+Much of the underlying code structure in `sportypy` was directly influenced and inspired by [The Bucketless](https://github.com/the-bucketless)'s work on the [hockey_rink](https://github.com/the-bucketless/hockey_rink) package.
 This package is meant to extend the capability that `hockey_rink` provides hockey analysts to analysts of a wider variety of sports

 ### `sportypy` Logo Artist